Agents of S.H.I.E.L.D. series finale: Writing

 "What We're Fighting For" returns to the events of the season six finale, "New Life".
-Whedon stated the writers knew that the seventh season would deal with time travel, "so we planted little stuff that would be easily avoidable if we didn’t end up tying up those loose ends."
+Whedon stated the writers knew that the seventh season would deal with time travel, "so we planted little stuff that would be easily avoidable if we didn't end up tying up those loose ends."
 For example, the people in hazmat suits during that episode turn out to be members of the S.H.I.E.L.D. team who have returned from the alternate timeline.
 Whedon added figuring out how the events of the finale intersect with "New Life" became "a brain pretzel-twister".
 Ming-Na Wen had the idea for Melinda May to say "the Cavalry is here", because she wanted the character "to finally accept that nickname and all of her emotional baggage that she'd been carrying" surrounding it, and "revel in it as opposed to being afraid".

 A bittersweet feeling for each character was used in the final scene, which was done to differentiate the ending from that of the season five finale "The End".
 At the time, "The End" had been crafted as a series finale, and Whedon noted it "had its own feeling and its own flavor, and we felt like we had done a pretty good job with that."
 Coming up with the episode's ending sequence "was just blue sky" for Whedon after the first part of the episode had "so many moving parts" to it.
 Whedon acknowledged it was "just fun to think about" as there were "tons of great options" for the ending, saying, "We sort of tried to put everybody in a different-feeling thing and in a different place and separate them as much as possible."
-Maurissa Tancharoen added, "The emotional context of saying goodbye to this experience…is definitely something that’s reflected in where we leave our characters at the end of the show.
-So it is very personal to us, and I do think there’s a sense of hope for what’s to come for each of them."
+Maurissa Tancharoen added, "The emotional context of saying goodbye to this experience...is definitely something that's reflected in where we leave our characters at the end of the show.
+So it is very personal to us, and I do think there's a sense of hope for what's to come for each of them."
 Having the characters appear virtually, which was thought of by series writers Nora and Lilla Zuckerman, did not break the established rule that the team would not be in the same room together after the final mission.

-The ending sees a one-year time jump with the S.H.I.E.LD. team separated with new lives:
+The ending sees a one-year time jump with the S.H.I.E.L.D. team separated with new lives: